 The National Council of SPCAs reports that a trailer used to transport donkeys or other farm animals such as cattle has been stolen from our Alberton premises.
 A hitch and jockey wheel from the trailer used by our Special Investigations Unit, whose work combats dog fighting, were also stolen.

-The theft occurred over the weekend.
 The trailers were parked behind locked gates on the premises of the NSPCA’s training centre in Alberton.
 The wheels of the trailers were locked using chains.

 Whilst the NSPCA is insured, claims and payment take time.
 In the interim, our ability to respond in emergency situations will be compromised.